ML Atomistic

 My contributions

-At EPFL labCOSMO I work on the systems-level pieces that make metatensor practical: DLPack support for zero-copy tensor interchange between PyTorch, NumPy, and the Rust core; device-aware execution that routes tensors to the right hardware; and performance tuning on the Rust side.
-On the simulation side, I maintain the integration with eOn for saddle point searches and contribute to the GROMACS integration for scalable MD.
+At the Ecole polytechnique federale de Lausanne (EPFL) labCOSMO I work on the systems-level pieces that make metatensor practical: DLPack support for zero-copy tensor interchange between PyTorch, NumPy, and the Rust core; device-aware execution that routes tensors to the right hardware; and performance tuning on the Rust side.
+On the simulation side, I maintain the integration with eOn for saddle point searches and work on the GROMACS integration, including embedding machine-learned interatomic potentials (MLIPs) inside molecular mechanics (MM) so an MLIP can drive a reactive subsystem inside a classical force field.

 Code